Israeli Supreme Court hears first challenge to Netanyahu’s contentious judicial overhaul

 “It’s a historic day,” said Susie Navot, vice president of the Israel Democracy Institute, a Jerusalem think tank that has been critical of the overhaul.
 “This is the first time we’ve had this kind of hearing.”

 Netanyahu’s coalition, a collection of ultranationalist and ultrareligious lawmakers, launched the overhaul early this year, shortly after taking office.
 Proponents of the plan say the country’s unelected judiciary, led by the Supreme Court, wields too much power.
-Critics say the plan to weaken the Supreme Court removes a key safeguard and will concentrate power in the hands of Netanyahu and his far-right allies.
+Critics say the plan to weaken the Supreme Court removes a key safeguard and will concentrate power in the hands of Netanyahu and his allies.

+“We stand here today with millions of citizens to stop the government’s coup,” said Eliad Shraga, chairman of the Movement for Quality Government in Israel, which filed a petition along with a handful of other civil society groups.
+“Together we will preserve Israeli democracy.”

 The hearing on Tuesday puts the country’s senior justices in the unprecedented position of deciding whether to accept limits to their own powers.
 It focuses on the first law passed by parliament in July — a measure that cancels the court’s ability to strike down government decisions it deems to be “unreasonable.”
 Judges have used the legal standard in the past to prevent government decisions viewed as unsound or corrupt.